michellevit/GR-Demo/README.md

 ## Technologies Used<a name="technologies-used"></a>
 - Ruby
 - Rails
 - React
 - Typescript
-  - PostgreSQL
+- Heroku (Hosting Platform)
-  - Heroku
+- PostgreSQL (Database)

 ## Added Features<a name="added-features"></a>